DaSH-Lab-CSIS/dashideas/README.md

 ## Applying to DaSH Lab for GSoC 2025

 The GSoC application process has several stages.
 First, make sure you meet the [eligibility requirements](https://summerofcode.withgoogle.com/get-started), such as being at least 18 years old and eligible to work in your country of residence.
 Once you’ve verified eligibility, reach out to the project mentors.
-The best way to do this is through the `#gsoc` channel on our [Project Discord Server](#), where you can ask questions and share your draft proposals for feedback.
+The best way to do this is through the `#gsoc` channel on our [Project Slack Server](https://join.slack.com/t/dashlab-gsoc/shared_invite/zt-2zggo0d1y-9j_3uHEoxa4J14ALfQZp1w), where you can ask questions and share your draft proposals for feedback.
 Convince your potential mentors that you’re a good fit for the project by demonstrating your previous work, showcasing your relevant skills and experience, and asking insightful questions.
 Finally, submit your project proposal via the GSoC contributor dashboard.

 Note that working on a project could potentially lead to a publication or a conference presentation.